 If dogs run free

-Straight after Dogs came a rocking Highway 61 Revisited and once again I have to admit it was time to close my eyes in the middle of the crowd as I floated there like I was disembodied within my own space, feeding off a power saturated in a high volume chug that I only wished would never stop.
-Stu and Larry exchanged some fierce Fender interplay between them, whilst Bob stood there to the side rocking away behind his electric piano, encouraging the two of them to push the boundaries on Highway as far as they liked, far on up the road if they so wished and right across the border.
+Straight after Dogs came a rocking Highway 61 Revisited and once again I have to admit it was time to close my eyes in the middle of the crowd as I floated there disembodied within my own space, feeding off a power saturated in a high volume chug that I only wished would never stop.
+Stu and Larry exchanged some fierce Fender interplay between them, whilst Bob stood there to the side rocking away behind his electric piano, encouraging the two of them to push the boundaries on Highway as far as they could go, far on up the road, highway even, and right across the border.

-As the show progressed the noise level inside the arena markedly increased, there was no doubt that the Cardiff crowd was a very receptive one and it was almost certain that in the bars along the sides and to the back of the main floor area the tills would have been ticking over very nicely.
-It was not that difficult to see why Bob always seemed to make sure he included a date in Cardiff whenever he hit the British Isles for a prolonged period of time.
-He just seemed to be really into it and it was heart warming to witness his admittedly hard to discern appreciation of the Welsh Celtic roar.
-Without fail after every song there was a sea of arms outstretched in the air accompanied by mighty cheers and it really would have been very difficult for anyone to remain completely indifferent when receiving such a reception each and every time they came to town.
+As the show progressed the noise level inside the arena markedly increased, there was no doubt that the crowd was a very receptive one and it was almost certain that in the bars along the sides and to the back of the main floor area business would have been ticking over very nicely.
+It was not that difficult to see why Bob always seemed to make sure he included a date in Cardiff whenever he hit the UK for a prolonged period of time.
+He just seemed to be really into it, and it was heart warming to witness what was his admittedly barely discernable appreciation of the Welsh Celtic roar.
+Without fail after every song there was a sea of arms outstretched in the air accompanied by mighty cheers, so it really would have been very difficult for anyone to remain completely indifferent when receiving such a positive reception each and every time they came to town.

-A rare Shooting Star from Bob’s well received 1989 album Oh Mercy followed next, which was definitely one for the collectors who were at the show that evening, but it was not in my opinion one of his best efforts of the night, sounding more than a little rusty and I was glad when he dispensed with it so that we could get back to business again with another great take of Stuck Inside of Mobile with the Memphis Blues Again.
-It is a long song and the live versions that Bob sometimes plays of it make it even longer, allowing one to stand back and inhabit the landscapes found within those indefinably wide and generous borders of Blonde on Blonde, the album which it comes from.
+A rare Shooting Star from Bob’s critically well received 1989 album Oh Mercy followed next, which was definitely one for the collectors who were at the show that evening, but it was not in my opinion one of his best efforts of the night, sounding more than a little rusty and I was glad when he dispensed with it so that we could get back to business again with another great take of Stuck Inside of Mobile with the Memphis Blues Again.
+It is a long song and the live versions that Bob sometimes plays of it make it even longer, stretching things out to over 10 minutes, allowing one to stand back and inhabit the landscapes found within the indefinably wide and generous borders of what is in my opinion one of the best cuts on Blonde on Blonde.

-The next song however soon made me forget all about Mobile as it was a stupendous Honest with Mefrom Love and Theft, a song which was very possibly the best number of the whole damn show.
-It was watertight as Bob delivered his best vocal performance of the night by far, sweat dripping down the sides of his face, a face which bore an expression of no mean intensity.
-Needless to say I stood there with my eyes closed again whilst drinking in the radiance, as the sound of Bob and the boys filled the arena with the indescribable federal glory of a messenger riding over the plains bearing some incredible news.
-The life giving sun was shining on my back, colouring the landscape in the deep shades of a terrestrial Yankee trail running through some of the most mystical canyons which you are ever likely to see.
-Funny thing is that Honest with Me is a song which no one gets particularly excited about when they see it appear on current Bob set lists, but it just so happens that Bob and the boys play it at such an awesomely high level of quality that it is naturally elevated to the point of being head and shoulders above everything else standing either side of it and in Cardiff it was quite simply magnificent.
+The next song however soon made me forget all about a more than adequate Mobile because it was a stupendous take of Honest with Me from Love and Theft, and which was very possibly the best number of the whole damn show.
+It was watertight as Bob delivered his best vocal performance of the night by far, sweat dripping down the sides of his face which bore an expression of no mean intensity.
+Needless to say I stood there yet again with my eyes closed drinking in the radiance, whilst the sound of Bob and the boys filled the arena with an indescribable federal glory of messengers riding over the plains bearing some incredible news.
+The life giving sun was shining on my back, colouring the landscape in the deep shades of terrestrial Yankee trails running through some of the most mystical canyons which you are ever likely to find yourself in.
+Funny thing is that Honest with Me is a song which no one gets particularly excited about when they see it appear on his current set lists, but it just so happens that Bob and the boys play it at such an awesomely high level of quality that it is naturally elevated to the point of being head and shoulders above everything else standing either side of it, and at the CIA it was simply incredible to the point of being quite magnificent.

-When I opened my eyes again towards the end of Honest with Me I focused on Bob, saw this strange twisted kind of figure crouching over his piano to the side of the stage, wearing his Stetson hat, with those streams of sweat dripping from his brow.
-There was no way in hell he would be doing all of this unless he was deeply in love with it, looking 200 years old one minute then barely 20 years old the next; the ultimate shape shifter, the original Song and Dance Master from the Land of the Star Spangled Banner.
+When I opened my eyes again towards the end of Honest with Me I focused on Bob, saw this twisted up kind of figure crouching over his piano to the side of the stage wearing his Stetson hat and with wild streams of sweat dripping from his brow.
+I thought there was no way in hell he would be doing all of this unless he was deeply in love with it, looking 200 years old one minute then barely 20 years old the next: he was the ultimate shape shifter, the Original Song and Dance Man from the Land of the Star Spangled Banner.
 If you were going to play music then this was the way to do it.
-The version of Honest with Me had in fact been so damn good that an It Ain’t Me Babe which followed it passed me by in a bit of a blur as I was still in recovery mode from what I had just witnessed.
+The version of Honest with Me had in fact been so damn good that an It Ain’t Me Babe which followed passed me by in a bit of a blur because I was still in recovery mode from what I had just witnessed.
 The main set then finished with Summer Days which of course was good enough, fast enough and loud enough to more than ensure that when Bob and the boys lined up at the front of the stage for The Formation they were greeted with wild cheers and howls of approval from the thousands of people packed into the arena.
-I was right there in amongst them, letting whatever sounds from the back of my throat fly right out of me, my arms waving wildly in the air whilst Bob and the boys stood there expressionless as they stared at the crowd before one by one they left the stage with the main man walking off last.
+I was right there in amongst them, letting whatever sounds which came from the back of my throat fly right out of me, my arms waving in the air whilst Bob and the boys stood there expressionless as they stared at the crowd before one by one leaving the stage.

-Cat’s in the Well however was another matter, as in the ultimate analysis it was, at best, a fair to middling song found at the end of Under the Red Sky, his 1991 album which was poorly received by the critics and after which saw him enter an extended period of hibernation as far as releasing any new original material was concerned.
+Cat’s in the Well however was another matter, because in the ultimate analysis it was, at best, a fair to middling song that was to be found at the end of Under the Red Sky, his 1991 album which was poorly received by the critics and then saw him enter an extended period of hibernation so far as releasing any new original material was concerned.
 A few years ago I was happy to hear it, but now I felt it was time for Bob to put Cat’s in the Well to bed for a while, a good long while maybe, although at the moment there was fat chance of that ever happening.
 As first song in the encore this Cat’s in the Well in Cardiff was really no different to all the other Cat’s I had heard Bob perform down through the years.
 The noise of the electric guitars was enjoyable enough, possibly inspired even, but I did feel the verses and chorus were plain fare as far as the pen of Bob was concerned, the nursery rhyme tinged landscape they painted being rather flat.
-Funny thing is he actually played far better versions of it back in the early 90s which had been closer to its date of release at the time and which might just go to show that in the long run Cat’s is never really going to stand a chance of ageing that well.
+Funny thing is he actually played far better versions of it back in the early 90s and which might just go to show that in the long run Cat’s is never really going to stand a chance of ageing that well.

-Like a Rolling Stone was as welcome as it was inevitable, being the only song which is seemingly always played without fail by Bob and it has now got to the point where the circumstances are going to have to be pretty exceptional for it to ever be omitted from the set list.
-It was a less rocking version this time around, with Larry seated behind the steel guitar and Bob of course on the electric piano, but when the point came for the bright lights from the stage to be shone upon the audience the crowd went absolutely wild, even if some of the rock had indeed been taken out of this particular Stone by way of there being no Fender guitar battalion.
+Like a Rolling Stone was as welcome as it was inevitable, being the only song at the moment which is seemingly always played without fail by Bob and the boys.
+It has now got to the point where the circumstances are going to have to be pretty exceptional for it to ever be omitted from the set list, probably something like a Hurricane was needed to kick it out the park, but never in a billion years was that ever gonna happen.
+It was a less rocking version of Stone this time around, with Larry seated behind a steel guitar and Bob of course on the electric piano, but when the point came for the bright lights from the stage to be shone out over everyone, the packed crowd went absolutely wild, even if some of the rock had indeed been taken out of this particular Stone by way of there being no Fender guitar union to bring a bit of an axe to it.

-Nevertheless it all blended nicely into the final song of the night, All Along the Watchtower, during which Larry remained behind the steel and the band duly delivered a truly stunning version of this hard, dark and deeply prophetic song of Bob’s from the late 60s.
-It is a song which these days is generally remembered more from being performed by Jimi Hendrix, although in my opinion Bob had been blasting the Hendrix version out into space for many, many years now.
-This Watchtower was no exception andcould only leave the listener filled with images of the storm to come, where signposts by lonely crossroads on the highway missed would surely come back to haunt us once we came to fully understand the message its singer was trying to give to us.
+Nevertheless it all blended nicely into the final song of the night, All Along the Watchtower, during which Larry remained behind the steel and the band duly produced a truly stunning version of this hard, dark and deeply prophetic song of Bob’s from his late 60s John Wesley Harding.
+It is a number which these days is generally remembered more from being covered by Jimi Hendrix, but in my opinion Bob had been blasting the Hendrix Watchtower out of the water for many, many years now.
+This particular Watchtower was no exception and could only leave the listener filled with images of the storm to come, where missed signposts by a lonely crossroads on the highway would surely come back to bite once we came to fully understand the message its singer was trying to deliver us.

 The end of this three song encore signalled the end of what was a 17 song set.
 Naturally the crowd cheered like crazy for more but there was absolutely nothing doing in that department, something which came as no surprise to me.
-There was simply no chance of Bob and the boys coming back, he was almost certainly already out of the building and on his way to a possible ayurvedic rubdown on the back seat of his tour bus.
-It had been a variable set ranging from exceptional takes of Honest with Me, Tweedle Dee and Tweedle Dum, Cold Irons Bound, Highway 61 Revisited, and All Along the Watchtower to asleep at the wheel renditions of Girl from the North Country, Just Like a Woman, Shooting Star and Cat’s in the Well.
-Overall though it had been awesome, simply awesome to see Bob again!
+There was simply no chance of Bob and the boys coming back on, he was almost certainly already out of the building and on his way to a possible ayurvedic rubdown on the back seat of his tour bus.
+Or maybe just a nice big bourbon on the rocks.
+It had been a variable set ranging from exceptional takes of Honest with Me, Tweedle Dee and Tweedle Dum, Cold Irons Bound, Highway 61 Revisited, and All Along the Watchtower to more or less asleep at the wheel renditions of Girl from the North Country, Just Like a Woman, Shooting Star and Cat’s in the Well.
+Then there was all the rest lurking between the poles and within the shadows, overall though it had been awesome, simply awesome to see Bob again!

 Since I was in the middle of the crowd and pretty close to the front, it took me quite a while to make my way out of the arena.
-There were a great many people who were not bothering to move that quickly to the exits, preferring to linger and chat with their friends about the show they had just witnessed whilst taking in the last echoes of what was an incredible buzz.
-That was fine by me, I was a little disorientated from the ear ringing I was experiencing myself and on top of that my body felt like it had really been put through the mincer after five hours or so standing upright, the last two of those being in right in the middle of a packed and sweaty crowd in front of a wall of hard pounding noise pumped by Bob and the boys.
-All of it after a very late night before at Cannabis Rik’s the previous evening, where it had felt at times like I was in the presence of a fakir, but dues had now been paid and that feeling of reward and purification tasted sweet.
+There were a great many people who were not bothering to move that quickly to the exits, preferring to linger and chat about the show they had just witnessed whilst taking in the last echoes of what was an incredible buzz.
+That was fine by me, I was a little disorientated from the ear ringing I was experiencing myself, and on top of that my body felt like it had really been put through the mincer after five hours or so of standing upright, the last two of those being right in the middle of a packed and sweaty crowd in front of a wall of hard, pounding noise pumped out by Bob and the boys.
+All of it after a very late session the night before at Cannabis Rik’s, where it had felt at times like I was in the presence of a fakir, but dues had now been paid and the feeling of just reward and purification that I had tasted was very sweet.

-There was a considerable amount of congestion around the exit doors as right beside them were the merchandise stalls, around which an awful lot of people were now gathered, hungry to buy something as a memento or just simply to the add to the collection.
-I did make a half-hearted attempt to position myself in front of one of them in order to get my hands on a Bob Dylan sheriff’s badge, but I gave up after I saw there was not going to be any chance of getting things sorted for at least another 20 minutes.
-The badge would just have to wait for another time, well, Sunday in fact, which of course was when I would be seeing Bob again at The Fleadh in Finsbury Park and this time not on my own but with Leon Day, otherwise known as the Wizard.
-Outside in the fresh air of a pleasant Cardiff evening in the middle of June, I weighed up the possibilities of picking up a takeaway curry on my way back to the flat in Penarth before heading off to the car with my head full of Bob.
+There was a considerable amount of congestion around the exit doors because right beside them were the merchandise stalls, in front of which an awful lot of people were now gathered, hungry to buy something as a memento or just simply to the add to their collections.
+I did make a half-hearted attempt to position myself in order to get my hands on a Bob Dylan sheriff’s badge, but I gave up after I saw there was not going to be any chance of getting served for at least another 20 minutes.
+The badge would just have to wait for another time, well, Sunday in fact, which of course was when I would be seeing Bob again at The Fleadh in London’s Finsbury Park and where I would be not on my own but with Ronan Dale, otherwise known as the Wizard.
+Once outside the CIA and in the fresh air of a pleasant evening in the middle of June, I weighed up the possibilities of picking up a takeaway curry on my way back to the flat in Penarth and decided that it would indeed be a good thing to do.

 Setlist Cardiff International Arena 18th June 2004 –